juandjara/pressunto/app/routes/__info/doc.md

 This screen contiains the main functionality for the platform.
 Here you can edit your post content and frontmatter.
 Every post in a collection will have the fields defined in the collection **template** plus any other field that the specific file has saved.
 You can add any arbitrary field to a post using the **new field** button and delete any field from the document using the **delete field** button.

-The editor below the frontmatter fields supports GitHub Flavored Markddown with all its features.
+The editor below the frontmatter fields supports **GitHub Flavored Markddown** with all its features.
 You can write markdown in the Editor tab and switch to the Preview tab immediately to see how your content will look.
-Your edits and changes will be saved while you do not close the tab or navigate away.
+Your edits and changes will be saved while you do not close the browser tab or navigate away.

 The editor also supports emoji markup using the `:+1:` syntax

-The editor also supports image drag and drop.
-When you drop an image into the editor, a Data URI will be created and a graphical placeholder will be shown for your image (raw data uris as of raw markdown image format themselves will be too large to show there)
+The editor also supports **image drag and drop**.
+When you drop an image into the editor, a Data URI will be created and a graphical placeholder will be shown for your image (original markdown image markup for data URIs will be too long to show)

 ### Source Code

-### Source Code Detail
+In this view you can browse all the files in your repo, so you can know which routes to configure in the collection sections.
+The files here can be edited plain, as they are in the github repo.
+This lets you tweak little details in the code of your application not related to the content you are tracking in your collection.
+The interface is almost the same as the interface for editing markdown posts, and you can also delete individual files from here.

 ### Settings

+Here you can edit the configuration for your project, how content is organized and what defaults field are added to every content collection

 #### Collection settings